Navigating Planar Topologies in Near-Optimal Space and Time: Succinct Data Structures

 The compact representation \cite{Turan1984,FFSGHN18} is based on the traversal of Lemma~\ref{lem:travis}.
-Starting at the root of any suitable spanning tree $T$, each time we visit for the first time an edge $e$, we write a ``(" if $e$ belongs to $T$, or a ``[" otherwise.
-Each time we visit an edge $e$ for the second time, we write a ``)" if $e$ belongs to $T$ or a ``]" otherwise.
+Starting at the root of any suitable spanning tree $T$, each time we visit for the first time an edge $e$, we write a ``('' if $e$ belongs to $T$, or a ``['' if not.
+Each time we visit an edge $e$ for the second time, we write a ``)'' if $e$ belongs to $T$ or a ``]'' otherwise.
 We call $S$ the resulting sequence of $2m$ parentheses and brackets, which are enclosed by an additional pair of parentheses and of brackets that represent the root and the outer face, respectively.
-Ranks of opening parentheses act as node identifiers, whereas ranks of opening brackets act as face identifiers. \nue{ Further, positions in $S$ act as edge identifiers: each edge is identified by an opening parenthesis or bracket, and also by its corresponding closing parenthesis or bracket.} Fig.~\ref{fig:sequence} shows the sequence $S$ for the planar graph of Fig.~\ref{fig:primal-dual}, starting the traversal at the edge $(1,2)$.
-Observe that the parentheses of $S$ encode the balanced-parentheses representation of $T$ and the brackets the balanced-parentheses representation of the dual spanning tree $T^*$.
+Ranks of opening parentheses act as node identifiers, whereas ranks of opening brackets act as face identifiers.
+Further, positions in $S$ act as edge identifiers: each edge is identified twice, first by an opening parenthesis or bracket, and later by its corresponding closing parenthesis or bracket.

+Fig.~\ref{fig:sequence} shows the sequence $S$ for the plane embedding of Fig.~\ref{fig:primal-dual}, starting the traversal at the edge $(1,2)$.
+Observe that the parentheses of $S$ encode the balanced-parentheses representation of $T$ and the brackets encode the balanced-parentheses representation of the dual spanning tree $T^*$.
+In general the representation of a node $v$, $( \cdots )$ where $``(''$ is the $v$th opening parenthesis, contains the sequences of nested parenthesis sequences for the children of $v$ in $T$ (e.g., the sequence for node $1$ in the figure contains those of the nodes $2$ and $8$), interspersed with top-level brackets (i.e., brackets not contained in the sequence of a child of $v$).
+Those brackets represent the other edges incident on $v$ (e.g., the $``]''$ of G and the $``[~]''$ of H).
+Since the brackets also represent the faces of $G$, if we exchange the roles of brackets and parentheses, the sequence represents the dual graph $G^*$.

 In the succinct representation of Ferres {\it et al.}~\cite{FFSGHN18}, the sequence $S$ is stored in three bitvectors, $A[1..2(m+2)]$, $B[1..2n]$, and $B^*[1..2(m-n+2)]$.
 It holds that $A[i]=1$ if the $i$th entry of $S$ is a parenthesis, and $A[i]=0$ if it is a bracket.
 Bitvector $B$ stores the balanced sequence of parentheses of $S$, storing a $0$ for each opening parenthesis and a $1$ for each closing parenthesis.
 Bitvector $B^*$ stores the balanced sequence of brackets of $S$ in a similar way.
+Fig.~\ref{fig:sequencesAB} shows the bitvectors that store the sequence $S$ of Fig.~\ref{fig:sequence}.